-One of three soldier sons of Alderman John and Jeanie (Todd) Tyrrell, of Belfast, Walter Alexander Tyrrell joined the Royal Flying Corps in 1917.
-Assigned to 32 Squadron, he became an ace while flying the D.H.5.
-In 1918, he scored twelve more victories while flying the S.E.5a.
+Walter Alexander Tyrrell was one of three sons of Alderman John and Jennie (Todd) Tyrrell.
+Having served a 12 month enlistment with the Royal Naval Air Service, he was discharged on 24 November 1915.
+On 4 April 1917 at Farnborough, Tyrrell joined the Royal Flying Corps.
+Posted to 32 Squadron, he became an ace flying the D.H.5.
+In 1918, he scored twelve more victories flying the S.E.5a.
 The highest scoring ace in his squadron, Tyrrell was killed in action by enemy machine gun fire from the trenches.
 He was 19 years old.

 Military Cross (MC)